YaoGroup/DIFFICE_jax/tutorial/README.md

 <br />

-### `tutorial/train_syndata.py`
+### `/train_syndata.py`

-The main Python script conducts the PINN training to infer ice viscosity from the synthetic data.
+A main Python script conducts the PINN training to infer ice viscosity from the synthetic data.
 This script is intended to be run on a local machine or a cluster.
 Users should select the synthetic data file and set the hyper-parameters for the training.
 After the training is complete, the script will automatically save the trained network weights and biases in `.pkl` format, and the